What is FMEA Analysis?

 If you are answering what is FMEA in Six Sigma or what is FMEA in Quality, irrespective of the area of the process it is used, FMEA will be of great help with spotting the factors that can make a product or process a failure.
 If you wish to use this technique, it is better to be aware of the steps involved in FMEA:

-First Step: Identifying Potential Failures and Effects:
+Step 1: Identifying Potential Failures and Effects:

 The initial step in FMEA is to evaluate the functional requirements.
 Not only functional requirements but also their effects should be identified.
 Only then, it will be possible to spot all failure modes.
 The thing to remember here is that failure mode in one element can take failure modes in other elements as well.